eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 below describes how a Wallet Unit can do this during PID issuance; a Wallet Provider can use the same mechanism.
-5. To identify the Wallet Unit that is to be revoked, the PID Provider uses a Wallet Unit identifier provided by the Wallet Provider in the WUA during PID issuance; see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).
+5. To identify the Wallet Unit that is to be revoked, the PID Provider uses a Wallet Unit identifier provided by the Wallet Unit in the WUA during PID issuance; see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).

 #### 6.5.5 Wallet Instance uninstallation